 To effectively convert users, it’s always a good idea to use the combination “a push plus an in-app message”, where the push works as a hook while the in-app completes the conversion.

-3. Outside the app — by sending emails.
+Outside the app — by sending emails

 In this example, the meditation app Calm uses email as a supporting channel to promote its full-access subscription with a 40% discount.
 The message highlights that the offer is limited to better motivate users to convert.
-To increase app subscriptions, we encourage you to go multichannel in your messaging and value delivery:
+To increase mobile app subscriptions, we encourage you to go multichannel in your messaging and value delivery:

 Special offer email from a meditation app